Frequently Asked Questions

 MaryAnne Connor (“Mac”) opened the doors to an overnight shelter in January 2004.
 Since that night, when a small handful of volunteers first brought into the warmth people in need, those suffering from neglect and hardship on the streets of Surrey, NightShifters found a purpose.
 What began as an emergency shelter in the early days has grown into a Christian, multi-denominational street ministry that provides a place for individuals, churches, businesses and organizations to serve together and make connections.
 Together we provide outreach, care and recovery programs for people struggling with poverty, addictions, mental illness and homelessness.
 Meals are prepared by local churches, outreach teams or donated through corporate sponsors and served by volunteers.
 Our street outreach teams offer friendship, prayer and hope as they hand out a change of clothes, blankets and personal care kits on any given night to people in need.

 3. What are the values, mission and vision of NightShift?

 Here’s what we do and why we do it.
 At NightShift it is our utmost goal to treat street friends with respect and dignity, regardless of individual circumstances.
 Our mission is to love unconditionally and help each other find hope and purpose.
-We exist to care for the holistic needs of others, 365 days a year, by building relationships and restoring lives through our vision of outreach, counselling, education and transitional housing.
+We exist to care for the holistic needs of others, 365 days a year, by building relationships and restoring lives through our vision of outreach, counselling, education and access to transitional housing.
 We endeavour to reflect and demonstrate the Christian values and principles of integrity, humility, perseverance and unity.